markteekman/sunnyside-agency-landing-page/README-template.md

 - [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) - The MDN documentation on how to use the Intersection Observer API.
 - [Intersection Observer Example](https://codepen.io/markteekman/pen/jOyXKpE) - An example I made in a CodePen of how to use the Intersection Observer.
+- [CSS Animation Delay](https://allurewebsolutions.com/repeat-css3-animation-with-delay) - This article explains how to 'fake' an delay in an infinite CSS Animation loop

 ## Author